Meizu M3 Note: Release

 As announced, the M3 Note was released in Beijing on April 6, 2016.

 Pre-orders for the M3 Note began after the launch event on April 6, 2016.

-Sales began on April 30, 2016 in mainland China and on May 11, 2016 in India.
+Sales began on April 30, 2016, in mainland China and on May 11, 2016, in India.

 Features

 Flyme

-The Meizu M3 Note was released with an updated version of Flyme OS, a modified operating system based on Android Lollipop.
+The Meizu M3 Note was released with Flyme OS 5.1.3.0G, a modified operating system based on Android 5.1 Lollipop.
 It features an alternative, flat design and improved one-handed usability.
+It can be updated to Flyme OS 6 based on Android 5.1 Lollipop.

 Hardware and design

-The Meizu M3 Note features a MediaTek Helio P10 system-on-a-chip with an array of eight ARM Cortex-A53 CPU cores, an ARM Mali-T860 MP2 GPU and 2 GB or 3 GB of RAM.
+The Meizu M3 Note features a MediaTek Helio P10 system-on-a-chip with an array of eight ARM Cortex-A53 CPU cores, an ARM Mali-T860 GPU and 2 GB or 3 GB of RAM.
 The M3 Note reaches a score of 50,000 points on the AnTuTu benchmark and is therefore approximately 56% faster than its predecessor, the Meizu M2 Note.

 The M3 Note is available in three different colors (grey, silver and champagne gold) and comes with either 2 GB of RAM and 16 GB of internal storage or 3 GB of RAM and 32 GB of internal storage.

 Unlike its predecessor, the Meizu M3 Note has a full-metal body, which measures 153.6 mm x 75.5 mm x 8.2 mm and weighs 163 g.
 It has a slate form factor, being rectangular with rounded corners and has only one central physical button at the front.
 Unlike most other Android smartphones, the M3 Note doesn't have capacitive buttons nor on-screen buttons.
 The functionality of these keys is implemented using a technology called mBack, which makes use of gestures with the physical button.
-The M3 Note further extends this button by a fingerprint sensor called mTouch.
+The M3 Note further extends this button by a fingerprint sensor called mTouch which is updated to mTouch 2.1.

 The M3 Note features a fully laminated 5.5-inch LTPS multi-touch capacitive touchscreen display with a FHD resolution of 1080 by 1920 pixels.
 The pixel density of the display is 403 ppi.

 In addition to the touchscreen input and the front key, the device has volume/zoom control buttons and the power/lock button on the right side, a 3.5mm TRS audio jack on the top and a microUSB (Micro-B type) port on the bottom for charging and connectivity.

 The Meizu M3 Note has two cameras.
 The rear camera has a resolution of 13 MP, a ƒ/2.2 aperture, a 5-element lens, phase-detection autofocus and an LED flash.
 The front camera has a resolution of 5 MP, a ƒ/2.0 aperture and a 5-element lens.